 Adding voluntary/supplemental benefits to your business’s benefits package is an excellent way to make it more robust and broaden the overall financial protection for your employees.
 These policies help provide an extra layer of protection for your employees without adding to your overall benefits costs.
 Unlike major medical policies these, these policies pay cash benefits directly to the policyholder.
 Employers typically offer ancillary voluntary/supplemental benefits to fill in the holes in major medical coverage as well to enhance & complement their current benefits package.
-Workers with voluntary benefits are more likely to be extremely or very satisfied with their benefits than workers who are not offered voluntary benefits (64% compared to 49%).
+Workers with voluntary benefits are more likely to be extremely or very satisfied with their benefits when compared to workers who are not offered voluntary benefits (64% compared to 49%).

 There Are a Variety of Voluntary & Supplemental Products

 Voluntary Hospital Indemnity Insurance

 Major medical plans often do not cover an entire hospital bill until the out-of-pocket maximum is met.
 Hospital confinement insurance provides a lump-sum benefit for a covered hospital confinement or covered outpatient surgery to help offset the gaps caused by costs that aren’t covered by major medical plans.
 Additionally, health insurance alone was never intended to cover things like transportation and meals for family members, lost income, and child care during hospital confinement – these “non-health” related costs are often completely indemnified by hospital confinement insurance.
 Features of hospital confinement plans include no deductibles or copays, no networks so the insured can visit any hospital of their choosing, and no precertification requirements.